dgomulka97/thinkpad_configuration/README.md

 # What is it?
 It's just a configuration I had to use for my ThinkPad after moving from Windows to Ubuntu.
 I wanted to keep my undervolting without ThrottleStop and to keep my battery tresholds.
 > **Warning**
-If you want to use these lines, just keep in mind that 3rd step will be different for everybody.
+If you want to use these commands, just keep in mind that 3rd step will be different for everybody.
 Don't just copy-paste commands from internet, read about undervolting first!

 # Step by step
 1. Install tlp and dependencies, also just update everything: